Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Trains from London Liverpool Street and London Fenchurch Street run regularly to Southend.
 The direct train journey takes just one hour.

 Escape the city and head to… another city!?

-Located around an hour to the west of the capital, Oxford is one of the easiest and cheapest UK weekend breaks from London.
+Located around an hour to the west of the capital, Oxford is one of the easiest UK weekend breaks from London.